 The story of pine goes back a long time.

-Indeed, in Japanese culture, cypress and pine trees were used for specific ritual implements and portions of temples in Shinto beliefs.
+Indeed, in Japanese culture, cypress and pine trees play a part in specific ritual implements and portions of temples in Shinto beliefs.

-As for the Roman empire, the fertility goddess Cybele was associated to devotions to pine trees to symbolize eternal renewal in the cycles of Nature.
+As for the Roman empire, the fertility goddess Cybele inspired devotions to pine trees to symbolize eternal renewal in the cycles of Nature.

 The famed oriental taoists would have pine seeds, needles and sap as their favorite diet since they said it “made their bodies light and capable of flight”!